Joodith/LayoutIdentify/README.md

 Respose: Shape and Location of each of the arranged product pattern

+**Main app** : backend/app/main.py

+**Services** : backend/app/services

+**Tests**   : backend/app/test_main.py

+**product_names.json** - Json File carrying the brand representations and their original names.Only those product patterns are recognised during pattern detection.Otherwise error message is returned for the product

+**config.py**        -  Common variables that are used across the module

+sample_input_for_test -Python file defining variables for test inputs and outputs

+**Services:**

+**api_service.py** is responsible for initialising and defining the layout.For a given layout,it has list of product arrangements.

+**arrange_service.py** is responsible for deducing the pattern of a given brand and identifies it's shape as RECTANGLE,SQUARE,POLYGON etc...

+It also identifies the location of the product group as top left,right,etc..

 **TESTS:**

 Sample inputs and expected output are verified through the test file "backend/app/test_main.py"